FranckG/sandbox/README.md

 ## Description

-Orchestra Framework is a software providing the middleware for Orchestra applications to exchange data and services.
+Wakeup clock is a software providing the middleware for Orchestra applications to exchange data and services.
 It is made of three main parts:

 * **Orchestra Framework Core (Framework)**, the applicative bus.
 The bus provides with the definition of Orchestra services and a way to use them from any Orchestra tool.
 It also provides with the capability to extend Orchestra scope with new services and applications,